-The Bacardí Cocktail became one of the most popular drinks of the period immediately following the repeal of Prohibition.
-It is a variation of the Daiquiri that involves rum, lime and grenadine.
-It is rare on menus today but was a stalwart of the 1930s bar repertoire.
+The Bacardí Cocktail became one of the most popular drinks in America immediately following the repeal of Prohibition.
+It is a variation of the Daiquiri that involves rum, lime and grenadine in place of sugar, and though a rare sight on menus today, it was a stalwart of the 1930s bar repertoire.
+Its origin, however, can be traced back to a couple decades prior to Repeal Day.

 - 2 oz Bacardí Ocho rum